JesseRussell411/ExoParse/README.md

 In ExoParseV2, version 2 can be found.
 This is the latest version.
 The program class and main method/enry point is in ExoParseV2/app/Program.cs
  More information can be found in ExoparseV2/readme.txt

+I've actually found myself using this tool for homework because I know it better than anything else.